-Headed to volunteer for a semester in the Dominican Republic with International Language Programs?
-Here's what you can't miss.
+Headed to volunteer in the Dominican Republic with ILP?
+Here's what you can't miss during your semester abroad living around Puerto Plata.

-You may think you may know what a semester in the Dominican will look like — with tropical weather, stretches of beaches, and plenty of pineapples you're sure to come home with sandy swimming suits and a pretty good tan ... but that's not the only thing this country is hiding.
-If you're spending an entire semester volunteering in the Caribbean with ILP, you have time to cross off all of these adventures.
+You may think you may know what a semester in the Dominican will look like — with tropical weather, stretches of beaches, and plenty of pineapples you're sure to come home with sandy swimming suits and a pretty good tan ... but that's not the only thing this country is hiding!
+If you're spending an entire semester volunteering in the Caribbean with ILP, you have time to cross off so many of our favorite adventures (big and small).

 Want to learn more about a semester in the DR?